|

 as the standard play/stop button.

-In 2004 I restarted my audio work and over the
+2004 - I restarted my audio work and over the

 subsequent months designed the upgrade Zeus75 power amplifier.